QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-06-bot-business-documents.md

 ### Step 2.2 - Changing the code

 1. Open the **Constants.cs** file.

 1. Edit the string values to match your Azure environment resources.
 Since you've created and tested the index in Postman, you should have these readily available.
 If not, you can open the Azure portal and locate your Azure Search service to get the needed information.

 + Search service name
-    +   search service key
++ Search service key
-    +   Index name (**demoindex**).
++ Index name (**demoindex**)

 1. Save the file

 >**Note** The Bot code has many references to the index fields.
 If you did not named the content moderator field as **needsModeration** or the OCR field as **myOcrText**, you will need to change the code to use your fields names.
 The files to be changed are: /Dialogs/ModeratedContentSearchDialog.cs and /Models/SearchHit.cs .

 ## Step 3 - Interacting with your Cognitive Search Bot

 1. In Visual Studio, press **F5** to build and run the bot locally.

 1. Open the Bot Emulator if it is not open already.

 1. Select the button **Open Bot** from the Welcome page.

 1. Click **Browse**, then navigate to the **BotConfiguration.bot** file in the **resources > code-bot** folder.

 1. Click **Open**, then click **Connect**.
 This should open a chat window with your bot.
 You can start by saying some sort of greeting ("hi", "hello", "whats up bot", etc.).
 The bot should respond with a greeting, followed by the help message that says what it can do.

 1. Since really all it can do is search, enter **search** to trigger the search dialog.
 There is also a menu to avoid typing, it comes up right after the greeting.
 You can also ask for help, but the answer will be the same you had before.

 ![Greet Bot](../resources/images/lab-bot/emulator-running.png)

 1. Submit some search requests.
 Try searching for various items and inspecting your results.
 Try to search using both the menu button and typing search + enter + the term you want to search for.
 If you're unsure what to search for, here are a few suggestions:

 + "satya nadella"
 + "financial reporting"
 + "security issues"
 + "Azure"
 + "cognitive services"
 + "cloud"
 + "sql server"
 + "learnai"
 + "reports"

 ## Step 4 - Using break points to understand the search flow